shag527/Indian-Sign-Language-Recognition/README.md

 #### To create your own recognition system
 1. To use our dataset, go to the dataset link given above and download the images.
 2. To create your own dataset, following the steps given above, go to the create signs panel and create your own dataset of signs.
-3. Now, divide the dataset into train and test by running the Dividing_Datset.py file in the preprocessing folder.
+3. Now, divide the dataset into train and test by running the Dividing_Datset.ipynb file in the preprocessing folder.
-4. To create histograms and saving them to .csv file, run the create_train_hist and create_test_hist respectively by extrating the SURF features and clustering them using MiniKbatchMeans.
+4. To create histograms and saving them to .csv file, run the create_train_hist.py and create_test_hist.py respectively by extrating the SURF features and clustering them using MiniKbatchMeans.
 5. Lastly, go to the classification folder and run different python files to check the results.
 6. You can also train your model using a convolutional nueral network by running the CNN.py file in the classification folder.